 Another day, another amazing city to explore on my Art on the Road adventure.
 Thanks New York City, I hope to be back very soon.

 Jordan here I come!

-I’m Heading back to Jordan today to co-host a sold-out photography workshop with my friend Colby Brown and I can’t wait to get back to this beautiful and historic country.
+I’m Heading back to Jordan today to host a sold-out photography workshop and I can’t wait to get back to this beautiful and historic country.
 I’m eager to share the experience this time with 12 people who will be visiting this amazing place for the first time.
 What a thrill it will be to see their faces as they discover such treasures as Petra, the Dead Sea, and the desert of Wadi Rum.

 Look for a blog post about the experience here in a few weeks, it’s bound to be a doozy!